APLMOOC/APLMOOC/docs/course/ch5/part4.md

 ⍨⍥
 ⌿⍀
 ^∧
-      ⍝ Convince yourself of what was said above (⍳12){⍺ ⍵}¨PEOPLE
+      ⍝ Convince yourself of what was said above, remember that the last axis is the one that is filled first (⍳12){⍺ ⍵}¨PEOPLE
 ┌────┬────┐
 │1 ⍣ │2 ⍤ │